Holydh/AudioSurf2_VRmod/README.md

 A VR mod for AudioSurf 2

 ### Install :
 Download the zip file available in the Releases section.
 Extract the zip in your game's root folder.
-Launch the game.
+Launch the game.<br>
 For some reasons the launch setting "-vrmode Oculus" doesn't work as is.
 But this VR mod works with OpenComposite.

 ### Settings :